Thomas

 It is on an altar tomb, with recumbent figure, in the chancel of Appleby Church; the monument was erected in 1617, to Margaret (Russell), widow of George Clifford, 3rd Earl of Cumberland, by her only daughter, Anne, successively Countess of Dorset and of Pembroke and Montgomery; her own tomb, for which she also wrote the inscription, stands opposite."

 The Poetical Works of Thomas Gray: English and Latin.
 Edited with an introduction, life, notes and a bibliography by John Bradshaw.
 The Aldine edition of the British poets series.
-London: George Bell and sons, 1891, p.
-274-275.
+London: George Bell and sons, 1891, 274-275.

-Contribute a note or query
+Add a note or query to this line

 1 Now clean, now hideous, mellow now, now gruff,